CraftTweaker/CraftTweaker-Documentation/docs/Mods/Modtweaker/Botania/Recipes/Apothecary.md

 ## Recipe addition

 You can either add recipes using the returned [IItemStack](/Vanilla/Items/IItemStack) as output parameter, or the name of the botania flower as string. the string name only works for botania flowers.
+Remember one thing though:
+The Apothecary is **hardcoded to only accept petals**, so while you can add recipes with any ingredients, you should only use items that you can throw in the apothecary.

 ```
 //mods.botania.Apothecary.addRecipe(IItemStack output, IIngredient[] input);